-Article 41

-Tissues must remain in quarantine until procedures related to testing and collection of donor data have been completed.
+6. Tissues must remain in quarantine until procedures related to testing and collection of donor data have been completed.

-Article 42
+Article 38.
+Procedures to be taken after retrieved tissues arrive at the tissue bank

-(1) When the retrieved tissues arrive at the tissue bank, there must be documented verification that the transport conditions, packaging, labelling and associated documentation and samples meet the requirements of this Ordinance and the specifications of the receiving establishment.
+1. When the retrieved tissues arrive at the tissue bank, there must be documented verification that the transport conditions, packaging, labelling and associated documentation and samples meet the requirements of this Ordinance and the specifications of the receiving establishment.

-(2) The tissue received shall be quarantined until it, along with the associated documentation, has been verified as conforming to requirements referred to in paragraph 1 of this Article.
+2. The tissue received shall be quarantined until it, along with the associated documentation, has been verified as conforming to requirements referred to in paragraph 1 of this Article.
 The review of donor and procurement information shall be carried out by specified/authorised persons.

-(3) The tissue bank must have documented procedures and specifications against which tissues and samples, are verified.
+3. The tissue bank must have documented procedures and specifications against which tissues and samples, are verified.
 These must include the technical requirements and other criteria considered by the tissue bank to be essential for the maintenance of acceptable quality of tissues.

-(4) The tissue bank must have documented procedures for the management and segregation of non-conforming consignments, or those with incomplete test results.
+4. The tissue bank must have documented procedures for the management and segregation of non-conforming consignments, or those with incomplete test results.
 Such procedures must ensure that there is no risk of contamination of other tissues.

-(5) The following data that must be registered at the tissue bank:
+5. The following data that must be registered at the tissue bank:

-consent/authorisation; including the purpose for which the tissues may be used (i.e. therapeutic or research, or both therapeutic use and research) and any specific instructions for disposal if the tissues are not used for the purpose for which consent was obtained,
+consent/authorisation; including the purpose for which the tissues may be used (i.e. therapeutic or research, or both therapeutic use and research) and any specific instructions for disposal if the tissues are not used for the purpose for which consent was obtained;

-all required records relating to the procurement and the taking of the donor history,
+all required records relating to the procurement and the taking of the donor history;

-results of physical examination, of laboratory tests and of other tests,
+results of physical examination, of laboratory tests and of other tests;

 for allogeneic donors, a properly documented review of the complete donor evaluation against the selection criteria.
-The evaluation shall be carried out by an authorised and trained person,
+The evaluation shall be carried out by an authorised and trained person;

 in the case of tissues intended for autologous use, documentation of the possibility of medicinal allergies of the recipient.

-Article 43
+Article 39.
+Conditions to be met by a tissue bank when performing tissue processing and storage procedures

-(1) The tissue bank must meet the following conditions in terms of tissue processing and storage procedures:
+1. The tissue bank must meet the following conditions in terms of tissue processing and storage procedures:

-1. the critical processing procedures must be validated and must not render the tissues clinically ineffective or harmful to the recipient.
-The validation may be based on studies performed by the tissue bank itself, or on data from published studies or, for well established processing procedures, by retrospective evaluation of the clinical results for tissues supplied by the tissue bank,
+a) the critical processing procedures must be validated and must not render the tissues clinically ineffective or harmful to the recipient.
+The validation may be based on studies performed by the tissue bank itself, or on data from published studies or, for well-established processing procedures, by retrospective evaluation of the clinical results for tissues supplied by the tissue bank;

-2. it has to be demonstrated that the validated process can be carried out consistently and effectively in the tissue bank environment by the personnel.
+b) it has to be demonstrated that the validated process can be carried out consistently and effectively in the tissue bank environment by the personnel;

-3. the procedures must be documented in SOPs which must conform to the validated method,
+c) the procedures must be documented in SOPs which must conform to the validated method;

-4. it must be ensured that all processes are conducted in accordance with the approved SOPs,
+d) it must be ensured that all processes are conducted in accordance with the approved SOPs;

-5. where a microbial inactivation procedure is applied to the tissue or cells, it must be specified, documented, and validated,
+e) where a microbial inactivation procedure is applied to the tissue or cells, it must be specified, documented, and validated;

-6. before implementing any significant change in processing, the modified process must be validated and documented,
+f) before implementing any significant change in processing, the modified process must be validated and documented;

-7. the processing procedures must undergo regular critical evaluation to ensure that they continue to achieve the intended results,
+g) the processing procedures must undergo regular critical evaluation to ensure that they continue to achieve the intended results;

-8. maximum storage time must be specified for each type of storage condition.
-The selected period must reflect, among others, possible deterioration of the required tissue properties,
+h) maximum storage time must be specified for each type of storage condition.
+The selected period must reflect, among others, possible deterioration of the required tissue properties;

-9. there must be a system of inventory hold for tissues to ensure that they cannot be released until all requirements laid down in the Law and ordinances adopted under the Law have been satisfied.
+i) there must be a system of inventory hold for tissues to ensure that they cannot be released until all requirements laid down in the Law and ordinances adopted under the Law have been satisfied;